A UK Spanish Greyhound, Podenco and other Sighthound Rescue

 After the dog adoption is complete, we are able to provide you with copies of their health certifications.
 All our dogs are tested via PCR and 4dx tests whilst in shelter in Spain.
 Should they test positive for any disease, they receive treatment.
 They will then be re-tested by the shelter.

-All our dogs receive the appropriate vaccinations prior to travel to the UK.
+All our dogs receive vaccinations prior to travel to the UK.

 All our dogs, unless for any medical reason or a puppy, are neutered.

-Unfortunately, last year in 2020, a Galgo escaped from her foster mum’s car before she had even made it over the threshold and bolted in the Forest of Dean.
+Unfortunately, in 2020, a Galgo escaped from her foster mum’s car before she had even made it over the threshold and bolted.
 This was hands down one of the most worrying times of my life.
 She had been in a shelter for a couple of years and had finally got to the stage of recovery where she was ready for the next step.

 Her name was Willow.
-She was out in the Forest of Dean, an area completely alien to her, a day after she had arrived from Spain after a long and confusing journey, as it is for all who travel over.
+She was out in the Forest of Dean, an area completely alien to her, a day after she had arrived from Spain after a long and confusing journey.
 She had not built up the remotest relationship with the foster mum and was now lost.
 She spent weeks on the run, though thankfully there were many sightings and she stayed mostly local to the area she had escaped from.
 Every day she was running along busy roads and being in the frame of mind she was and nervous, nobody could get near her and the more people out searching and trying to capture her drove her away.

-More recently and tragically, two Galgos have escaped, one, ‘Cooper,’ was killed very soon after after being hit by a car, and the other, ‘Gepetto,’ was on the run for days – they were so close to catching him, but he was also killed by a car.
+Soon after this, via a different organisation two further Galgos escaped, one, ‘Cooper,’ was killed very soon after after being hit by a car, and the other, ‘Gepetto,’ was on the run for days – they were so close to catching him, but he was also killed by a car.
 Gepetto had not been in his new home more than 12 hours.

 What happens after my dog adoption?